re-nft/_v2_.sdk/README.md

 # Welcome to ReNFT SDK

-Library to make your life easier with ReNFT.
+Lend and rent any ERC721s and ERC1155s on Ethereum mainnet.
+This library will make your life easier with ReNFT.

 What is ReNFT?